 Tutoring is available to all Howard Payne students through the Center for Student Success.
-Schedules vary but are posted at the tutoring center, located on the 2nd floor of the library.
-Along with face-to-face peer tutoring, The Center for Student Success also offers the ability to seek help online.
-To schedule a tutoring appointment, contact Dr. Wendy McNeeley at wmcneeley@hputx.edu.
+Schedules vary but are posted at the tutoring center on the 2nd floor of the library.
+Face-to-face and online tutoring are available.

 Learning Assistance Services